cuspycode/peerpaste/README.md

 * Automatic service discovery &mdash; once a device starts the app, other devices on the same local network will discover it automatically, so no configuration is needed.
 * Encrypted data &mdash; the content that is pasted is encrypted in transit.
 * Peer-to-peer key sharing &mdash; the encryption keys are shared via scanning out-of-band QR codes.
 There is no dependency on any centralized authority.
-* Completely cloudless &mdash; Apart from the initial install (and any voluntary updates), no external servers are involved.
+* Completely cloudless &mdash; Apart from the initial install (and any voluntary updates), no external servers are involved, ever.

 ## How to install

 First you need to have Java installed on your machine.
-Then download `peerpaste.jar` and the shell script `peerpaste-server`.
+Then download `peerpaste.jar` and the shell script `peerpaste`.
 The jar will work on any machine that supports Java 8 or later.
 The shell script is a trivial wrapper that will work on any machine that supports a POSIX shell.

 ## How to run

-Run the command `./peerpaste-server`.
+Run the command `./peerpaste` to start the server.

 Add "`--help`" to get a list of command-line options.
 See the FAQ section below for some useful options.

-Stop the server by typing ^C, or terminate it with the `kill` command if you are running it in the background.
+Stop the peerpaste server by typing ^C, or terminate it with the `kill` command if you are running it in the background.

 ## FAQ